-A couple of years ago, I came across a neat paper craft on Pinterest.
-It was making Christmas trees from old catalogs/magazines.
+A couple of years ago, I came across a neat paper craft of making Christmas trees from old magazines craft on Pinterest.
 I decided to try a couple, and they were so easy and fun to make!
-I then used the trees for props in my craft show displays (I am an Usborne Books Consultant).
-At my booth, several older ladies smiled and commented that they used to make them with Reader’s Digest magazines years ago.
-I continued to use them during the holiday season in my displays.
+I used the trees for props in my craft show displays (I am an Usborne Books Consultant).
+At my booths, several older ladies smiled and commented that they used to make them with Reader’s Digest magazines years ago, so I continued making them and even sold a few!

 This craft is fun for older kids and adults as well!
 It’s amazing what you can do with something that would otherwise go in the trash.
 Depending on the size of your catalog, you can do one in under 30 minutes.
-Grab a cup of coffee or cider, your favorite holiday music, and fold away!
+Grab a cup of coffee or cider, put on some holiday tunes, and fold away!

 You will need: a catalog/magazine

 Optional: bone folder, spray adhesive, glitter, tree topper (I found the stars at the Dollar Tree)

 Step 1: Fold the top outer corner of the catalog page down to the spine creating a triangle, and crease the fold with your finger or a bone folder to make a clean, sharp crease.

 Step 2: Fold the page again to make another triangle by folding the diagonal edge of step 1 to align with the spine.
 Crease with your finger or bone folder.

 Step 3: Flip your page over and grab the little triangle tail, bring it up to the bottom of the magazine page.
 Crease and tuck it into the pocket created by your double-folded triangle.

 It will look like this on the bottom